Frequently Asked Questions Regarding DWI’s

 If you are facing a DUI charge, it is imperative that you seek experienced counsel.
 Navarro Law Firm PLLC has represented clients throughout Minnesota for several years and understands the legal consequences and how they could impact your career, personal life, and pocketbook.

-After reading through the list of frequently asked questions below, schedule a free consultation to learn how he can help those facing criminal charges.
+After reading through the list of frequently asked questions below, schedule a consultation to learn how he can help those facing criminal charges.
 There is a strict time limit when it comes to challenging a charge.
 You can reach Dom’s office in Rochester at 507-923-2190 or email him by clicking here.

 Do you lose your license immediately after a DWI charge in Minnesota?

 You will typically lose your license after seven days from the arrest, but the period of revocation will depend on your specific case.
 For example, a first-time offender could face revocation for up to 90 days but if your blood alcohol content (BAC) was .16% or more, it could be for up to one year.